deadlyvipers/dojo_rules/introduction.md

-Hello, my name is Sean.
-I am new to the dojo
+Hello, this is Sean trying again to introduce myself to the dojo.